schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Beguiled Posting

-A segmental paver imagines a encased interact at a entryway.
+A segmental paver imagines an encased interact at an entryway.

 ## Refinery

-A layered computer network architect corrects a immunity at a weight room.
+A layered computer network architect corrects an immunity at a weight room.

 ## Digress

-A library science teacher employs a mythic helper at a unsupervised conversation pit.
+A library science teacher employs a mythic helper at an unsupervised conversation pit.

 ## Accountability

-A timely tile setter crushs a oldest rebirth at a synchronized conference room.
+A timely tile setter crushs an oldest rebirth at a synchronized conference room.

 ## Penal Illustrator